 Southern Vietnam has two seasons, the wet season from May to November and the dry season from December to April.
-Northern regions also have two seasons with cool and damp conditions from November to April and generally hot, dry conditions from May through October.
+Northern regions also have four seasons with cold and damp conditions from November to April and generally hot, dry conditions from May through October.
 Bring appropriate clothing depending on the season during which you are traveling.
 Comfortable walking shoes, clothes you can layer and an all-weather jacket are recommended.
 Some religious sites may require modest dress to enter (no shorts, short skirts, or sleeveless tops)

 Generally it’s safe to explore Hanoi on foot, and serious crimes against tourists are extremely rare, but it’s pertinent to exercise some caution.

 - While it’s safe to walk around the streets of the Old Quarter at night, it’s best to avoid the darker lanes after around 10pm.
 Take a metered taxi with a reputable company when travelling across the city at night.